Optimal design of experiments to identify latent behavioral types: Optimal Experimental Design: Implementation

 \section{Optimal Experimental Design: Implementation}

-In order to determine the optimal design for maximizing information gain, we first need to enumerate \textit{every possible dataset} we might observe when we run our experiment.
-We define as a single \textit{outcome} the behavioral response observed at the smallest unit of analysis in the game, in our case a pair of players at any round.
-Following Fig. \ref{fig:stopgo}, we have then 8 possible outcomes: \textit{a}-go-left, \textit{a}-go-right, \textit{a}-stop-left, \textit{a}-stop-right, \textit{b}-go-left, \textit{b}-go-right, \textit{b}-stop-left, and \textit{b}-stop-right.
-The ensemble of all outcomes for all players for all rounds is a \textit{dataset} (i.e the data obtained after running the experiment once).
+In order to determine the optimal experimental design that maximizes information gain, we need to compute how likely it is to observe different outcomes.
+The first step in this calculation is to enumerate \textit{every possible dataset} we might observe when we run our experiment.
+We define the behavioral responses observed at the smallest unit of analysis in the game as a single \textit{outcome}.
+In our case, this is a pair of players playing one round of the game.
+Following Fig.~\ref{fig:stopgo}, this gives us eight possible outcomes: \textit{a}-go-left, \textit{a}-go-right, \textit{a}-stop-left, \textit{a}-stop-right, \textit{b}-go-left, \textit{b}-go-right, \textit{b}-stop-left, and \textit{b}-stop-right.\footnote{ We closely follow the implementation of the Stop-Go game by El Gamal \& Palfrey (1996), where Player 2 makes a decision even if Player 1 chooses Stop.} The ensemble of all outcomes for all players for all rounds is a \textit{dataset} (i.e., the data obtained after running the experiment once).
 The total number of possible datasets is equal to the number of permutations of outcomes with replacement.
-Even in a simple game like Stop-Go, the number of possible datasets quickly becomes very large.
-Considering only one round and five pairs of players, that number is 32,768.
+Even in a basic imperfect information game like ours, the number of possible datasets quickly becomes very large.
+For example, with only one round and five pairs of players, that number is 32,768.
 For three rounds, the total number of unique datasets is equal to $32,768^3\approx3.5^{13}$.
 This is a great deal of likelihoods to compute!
-However, in this count, some datasets are ``duplicates,'' in the sense that they contain the exact same distribution of outcomes, but switched around different players.
+However, in this count, some datasets are ``duplicates'' in the sense that they contain the same distribution of outcomes but the players generating those outcomes switched positions.
 Depending on how the models actually assign likelihoods to outcomes (e.g., if and how they take into account the history of past outcomes, as would learning models) and on the rules for matching players in the game, the total number of likelihoods to compute can be greatly reduced.
-In our specific case, this is not possible.
+However, in our specific case, this is not possible, as games with strategic interactions, information asymmetries, or network effects require us to keep track of the sequence of outcomes experienced by each participant.